Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Part 5 – Decrypt HTTPS Traffic

-2. Install a Fake-but-Trusted CA Cert on Apple TV and iPhone?
+2. Install a Fake-but-Trusted CA Certificate on Apple TV and iPhone

 4. Self-Host the CA Certificate